dmulyalin/NORFAB/docs/reference_norfab_inventory.md

 Above example demonstrates how terminal and file logging level can be sourced from environment using Jinja2 syntax.

-In addition, all workers inventory files also passed through Jinja2 renderer with access to `env` dictionary variable:
+All workers inventory files also passed through Jinja2 renderer with access to `env` dictionary variable:

 ``` yaml title="nornir/common.yaml"
 defaults: